 Free VPNs won’t always let you bypass heavy restrictions, and might not offer you the privacy you need while doing so.
 Premium VPNs like NordVPN can circumvent blocks and allow you to access the free internet.
 Is a VPN worth it?
 Whether it's for privacy at home, security at work, or stress-free travel, the answer’s yes.

 With one NordVPN account, you can use a VPN on six different devices at the same time: smartphones, tablets, laptops, and more.

 |Stable VPN connection|

 |Dedicated IP address|

 |Multiple simultaneous connections|

 So, which VPN is right for you?
 While a free VPN might sound like an appealing option, you’re risking your security and privacy by using it.
 Unlike paid VPN services, free VPN companies have to generate income in other ways.
 Some free VPNs might offer a limited version of its free service, which could jeopardize your security.
 In other cases, some free VPNs may even sell your data to make money.

-Paid VPNs charge money for a reason, as they want to maintain their infrastructure and provide you with the best service.
+PRO TIP: Remember that paid VPNs charge money for a reason, as they want to maintain their infrastructure and provide you with the best service.
 In the end, it’s worth it to be able to browse the internet with peace of mind.